-When you start a workout, you’re gonna get sore.
-You’re most likely going to feel fatigue during your workouts and could possibly have DOMS, which is gym talk for ‘delayed onset muscle soreness’ or what normal people call it; second day soreness.
+Muscle soreness.
+It’s a sensation that isn’t the funnest when you’re trying to get back to being healthy with your new workout routine.
+When you start a new workout routine, you’re gonna get sore.
+I prooomise you.
+You’re most likely going to feel fatigue during your workouts and could possibly have DOMS, (gym talk for ‘delayed onset muscle soreness’) or what normal people call it; second day soreness.
 Totally normal.
 But, let’s get into the nitty gritty on how to determine if you need to take a rest, and what to do when you’re so sore you can’t move.

 Disclaimer: this post contains affiliate links which means I may make a small commission if you choose to purchase using my link at no cost to you.
 If you do, I appreciate you.

-How To Know When Sore Is Too Sore
+How To Know When Your Muscle Soreness is Too Much

 Now, bear in mind, when I say stop being a weenie, this is not adapting the “No pain, no gain” mindset.
 More times than not, having that mindset is just setting you up for injury in the [near] future.